 Did you ever think, I’d like to make coasters?
 Today, I am sharing how to make DIY wood coasters.
-These are easy and you can design them to fit your home.
+These are an easy craft, and you can design them to fit your home decor style.
 I think being able to customize pieces to fit our style is the best.
 And these wood coasters are perfect.

 For this DIY I found wood slabs with bark on them.
 As soon as I made the purchase, I began thinking, these are perfect for coasters.

 Because I enjoy our dining room table exposed when we have gatherings coasters are a necessity under glasses.
 So, making DIY Wood coasters came to mind.
 These became more relevant now, because we entertain more often from fall through winter.

 Why is it Called a Drink Coaster and the History?

 The first coasters were designed for wine bottles and decanters, so they will slide or coasted around the dinner table.
 Generally, after the servants have retired for the evening.

 For example, early on coasters were mainly a shallow tray or dish made of wood, paper Mache, silver or silverplate

 To begin with, beermats made of cardboard by the German printing company.
 And the first beermat was made of wood pulp.

 Then these had been introduced to the United Kingdom in 1920 to advertise pale ale.